TomasRJ/AstroGoblinVideoBot/README.md

   submission.
 - Prevention of submitting the same video multiple times by storing the submission and video details in a SQLite database.
-- The ability to get details of all previous reddit submissions by using Reddit's JSON URL endpoint feature.
+- The ability to get details of all previous reddit submissions by using Reddit's JSON URL feature.
 This URL is set in the "UserPostsInfo" in the **config.json** file.
-- A front-end, where the /authorize endpoint has a HTML form to make a ["Reddit Authorize url"](https://github.com/reddit-archive/reddit/wiki/OAuth2#authorization) where the submit button takes you to the Reddit OAuth2 page to authorize the bot account to submit and moderate submissions.
+- A front-end, where the `/authorize` endpoint has a HTML form to make a ["Reddit Authorize url"](https://github.com/reddit-archive/reddit/wiki/OAuth2#authorization) where the submit button takes you to the Reddit OAuth2 page to authorize the bot account to submit and moderate submissions.
 - HMAC signature verification to verify the authenticity of the PubSubHubbub Hub POST requests.
 - Usage of submission flairs to flair the new submission with a specific flair.
-Use the [Reddit API](https://old.reddit.com/dev/api/oauth#GET_api_link_flair_v2) to get the flair ids for your subreddit.
+Use the [Reddit API](https://reddit.com/dev/api/oauth#GET_api_link_flair_v2) to get the flair ids for your subreddit.
 - Automatic refreshing of the Reddit OAuth2 access token when it expires.
 - Automatic refreshing of the PubSubHubbub Hub subscription when it expires.
 - Support for running with a --enable-http-logging to